IDEAL Community Action's experience of strategic review

 This is about the big decisions.
 The ones that keep you up at night but also get you out of bed each morning.
 The way these decisions are taken often feels out of control, inexplicable and the consequences frequently attributed to personalities, errors of judgement or lack of proper planning.
 So what needs to happen to take back control?
 And in a short, focused time frame?

 First, be clear as to what you think these big issues are all about.

-It needs a blank sheet approach, trying to sort out the day to day concerns from the fundamentals.
+It needs a blank sheet approach, trying to sort out the day-to-day concerns from the fundamentals.
 Write them down.
-Go back to your organisation’s history and roots: see what the mission statement says or if it’s unwritten, and then ask to what extent these are still underpinning everything you do.
-And equally important, does everyone in the organisation understand these organisational principles and buy into them?
+Go back to your organisation’s history and roots: see what the mission statement says or, if it’s unwritten, ask to what extent these are still underpinning everything you do.
+Equally important, does everyone in the organisation understand these organisational principles and buy into them?
 Because whatever you decide to do, it will be influenced by these values and assumptions, either explicitly or taken for granted.

 Once you’re clear about what you consider the main issues to be and how the organisational principles might interact with them, check with other people as to whether they share your perspective.

 The way others perceive problems may surprise you.
 You need to talk with staff, trustees, volunteers, users and anyone else identified as a key stakeholder.
 You are trying to elicit the values and goals of the team which are inherent in how they see the issues of concern.
 Find a system that works for recording all of this: something like ‘cognitive maps’ for each group which can be merged and clustered.
 Then feed it back and check it out with the participants, either individually or via larger meetings.

 Throughout this process, be aware of the different agendas in your organisation.